ssmirr/appdev-chapters/active-record.md

 Contact.count # => 3
 ```

 Why does it work to re-use the variable `c` here?
 Well, when we `.save` on the prior one, we've entered the record in to the table and it is assigned an ID.
-Then throw away the contents of the _variable_ `c` and replace it with a brand new, blank row with `Contact.new` — but that's okay, because the old data is stored on disk and we can always look it up by its ID number if we need it.
+Then we throw away the contents of the _variable_ `c` and replace it with a brand new, blank row with `Contact.new` — but that's okay, because the old data is stored on disk and we can always look it up by its ID number if we need it.

 ## READ